rqroz/django_image_gallery/README.md

    ```

 2. Create the manager group & users
-   - Now that you have created a superuser, start the development server again and log in into the admin section (localhost/admin).
+   - Now that you have created a superuser, start the development server again and log into the admin section (localhost:8000/admin).
 Once logged in, click the "+add" button under the AUTHENTICATION AND AUTHORIZATION container in order to create a new Group.
 Give it the name 'manager' (without the quotes, all lowercase) and leave the rest as it is, then save.

    - Now let's create the managers.
 Go ahead and create two new users from the admin interface.
 Once created,
    go and edit each of them to make sure the following is true: